frutiger/synth/README.md

 # 🎹 `synth`

-A tool that simulates a monorepo in a polyrepo world, while allowing local patches/modifications that are not present in upstream repos.
+A tool that simulates a monorepo in a polyrepo world, while allowing local patches/modifications that are not present in upstream repos. `synth` assumes a reasonably modern version of `git` is available in the user's `PATH`.

 ## Commands